taroserigano/Kubernetes-Microservices-Google-Cloud/README.md

 # Kubernetes-Microservices-
-Kubernetes Deployment of a microservices app
+Kubernetes Deployment of a microservices app - this is a project to deploy a microservices on Google Azure Services using Kubernetes.
+The deployment uses loa balancers and auto-scaling.
+As you know, Kubernetes supports servive directoy, self-healing, storage orchestration, automated rollouts and rollbacks, secret and configuration management etc, so this application supports all of those features.

 ## Successful deployment of all services
 ![alt text](https://github.com/taroserigano/Kubernetes-Microservices-/blob/main/pics/1.png)